andreiluca/LightWord/readme.txt

   comments closed [voyagerfan5761]
 | Custom menu now falls back to the auto-generated menu if the former can't
   be shown (not set up, menu location not assigned, etc.) [voyagerfan5761]
+| New option: Path to favicon (if you don't want to store it in LightWord's
+  directory, or already have one elsewhere, just set the path) [voyagerfan5761]

 Best regards,